spyrkob/prbz-overview/openshift/README.md

 Noticed that we will reuse **/etc/secret** as the mount volume path later in DeploymentConfig.

 ## JBoss EAP 7.1 based application
-Next, we need to create several Openshift resource for our application from eap71-basic-s2i.json
+Next, we need to create several Openshift resource for our application from eap71-basic-s2i.json (eap71-https-s2i.json with https)

     oc create -f eap71-basic-s2i.json